 How to Make Spaghetti Sauce with Fresh Tomatoes Step-by-Step

 - Fill the slow cooker with chopped fresh tomatoes, stems discarded, and the garlic.
 You do not need to peel the tomatoes.
-Cover and cook on low overnight, or for about 8-10 hours.
+Cover and cook on low.

 - Use a large slotted spoon to scoop out the tomato solids and garlic into a blender, leaving the liquid in the slow cooker.
 Transfer the liquid to storage containers.